MichaelHelgesen/100daysofcode/R4Log.md

 # R4 Log
+## Day 50: 25.11.19
+* Day 50!
+Yay.
+Firebase is pretty cool (71%).
+I spent a lot of time again fixing bugs and getting Git to work.
+This has become a bug galore.
+But I've managed to fix them.
+Thats good.

 ## Day 49: 24.11.19
 * Finished the Deploying section and started the Firebase section (70%).
 Adding a server from Google.
 That's cool!
 I've wanted to learn to use databases for a long time.